 Mint.com offers a net worth calculation on the bottom of your account balances.
 Overall, I would say that Mint offers a more dashboard style approach and gives you highlights from each part of your personal finances, including credit score, budget, investments (when they are accurate), and upcoming bills to expect all on the homepage.

-Personal Capital is more about growing wealth and tracking your portfolio.
+Empower is more about growing wealth and tracking your portfolio.
 Your net worth is front and center when you login.
 Other parts of the dashboard on the homepage are your cash flow tracker, portfolio balances over the last 30 days, and your investment allocation by category.

-One Last Thing – A Personal Advisor
+One Last Thing – A Personal Financial Advisor

 And The Winner Is…

 Calling a winner in this battle is a very hard decision for me.
 In fact, I have active accounts with both sites and check in on them both regularly.
-I look at Mint for my budget and spending trends and look at Personal Capital for my investments and long-term financial planning.
+I look at Mint for my budget and spending trends and look at Empower for my investments and long-term financial planning.

 If you want to give Mint a try, you can sign up at Mint.com.
-If you want to give Personal Capital a try, I get credit for each new user I send.
+If you want to give Empower a try, I get credit for each new user I send.
 If you give it a try, here is a link to sign up for free and try it out.